 Be sure to give your chickens the proper feed for best results.
 Young chickens should receive chick starter until they are around 6 to 8 weeks old, and then grower rations until close to laying age.
 Switch them over to a good quality layer feed to give them the vitamins, minerals, protein, and calories they need to lay those beautiful eggs for you.
 Free ranging or pastured hens with plenty of room to roam will scratch out a lot of their nutritional requirements, but they will still need layer feed to keep them in top production.
 They should have access to grass and will appreciate scraps from your table and garden.

-Note: Do not feed your laying hens too many treats or they will have too much fatty tissue in their abdomen.
+Note: Do not feed your laying hens very many treats or they will have too much fatty tissue in their abdomen.
 This will cut down significantly on the number of eggs they are able to produce, plus it isn’t healthy for them.
 Corn and sunflower seeds are fine for providing extra calories during cold weather, but don’t feed these during the summer.

 Chickens naturally lay eggs during the spring and summer when the days are long.
 Their internal clocks tell them that this is the best time to raise their young.
 You can trick them into laying eggs year round by setting up a light on a timer in their coop.
 Starting in the late summer, have the light turn on to mimic daylight for around 14 to 15 hours each day.
 Some breeds are more likely to produce well in climates with cold winters, so be sure to choose breeds according to your climate and conditions.
 Make sure you collect eggs several times a day during really cold weather, or they may freeze and crack.
-You don’t want to lose the eggs to frigid temps!
+You don’t want to lose these precious eggs to frigid temps!
 Of course, if you live near the equator, you may not need the additional light hours to keep your chickens in production.

 Just as we are less productive when we’re under stress, so are laying hens.
-If there are dogs and kids chasing them around the barnyard, or predator attacks, things of this nature, your chickens will be living in a state of fear and won’t feel the conditions are right for laying eggs and raising a clutch of chicks.
-It’s also important to note that if you purchase laying hens or point of lay pullets, they will lay a few eggs after bringing them home (the ones ‘in the works’ before they left their previous coop) and then they will stop laying for a couple of weeks.
+If there are dogs and kids chasing them around the barnyard or predator attacks, things of this nature, your chickens will be living in a state of fear and won’t feel the conditions are right for laying eggs and raising a clutch of chicks.
+It’s also important to note that if you purchase laying hens or point of lay pullets, they will lay a few eggs after bringing them home (the ones ‘in the works’ before they left their previous coop) and then they will stop laying for about three weeks.
 So expect a dry spell with new hens.
 In general, keep them happy and stress free for the best egg production.